JohnOngeri/FraudDetection/README.md

 The final model provides a solid foundation for a production fraud detection system, with clear paths for future enhancement and monitoring.

 **---
-## 🧠 Fraud Detection using Neural Networks & Optimization Techniques

-This project aims to detect fraudulent mobile money transactions using neural networks and various optimization techniques.
-The dataset is sourced from PaySim, a mobile money simulator.
-We explore how different combinations of optimizers, regularization, dropout, and early stopping affect model performance.

----

-### 📁 Project Structure

 ```
 FraudDetection/